AlexandreFoley/CEC-Daemon/readme.md

 ## dependencies
 ATTENTION: all the dependencies must be install in a way that make them available to the user that will own the daemon process.

 -  libcec: A manual install might be necessary to have the python frontend.
-The AUR-git does the trick on arch and its derivatives.
+The AUR-git and Extra's packages does the trick on arch and its derivatives.
 -  daemonocle: A python library that takes care of the forking, signal handling, cleanup and all other subtleties of creating a unix daemon.
 -  click: A python library for the command line interface of the daemon.
 -  filelock: A python library that supplies a syncronization device for interprocess communication.